vongostev/lightprop2d/docs/Reference.md

  class Beam2D
 ```

-2D field propagation.
+Electromagnetic field propagation using spectral method.

-Simple class to transform intitial field distribution using fourier transformation
+Simple class to transform intitial field distribution using 2D fourier
-from x-y field profile to kx-ky spectrum.
+transformation from x-y field profile to kx-ky spectrum.
 You can use both numpy and cupy backends with use_gpu key of the class.

 | Parameters    | Type             | Doc             |